Zi-hao-Wei/Contrastive-Random-Walk-as-Intrinsic-Rewards/Readme.md

 ## 4. Ablation Study

-Here we shows how each hyperparameter will contributes to the final results of our methods.
-The hyperparameter tuned including feature dimension of the state encoder, temperature of crw, batch size during training and learning rate.
-Except the parameter of being tuned, other parameters are set as default.
+Here we show how each hyperparameter will contribute to the final results of our methods in Figure \ref{fig: Ablation}.
+The hyper-parameter tuned including feature dimension of the state encoder, temperature of crw, batch size during training and learning rate.
+Except for the parameter of being tuned, other parameters are set as default.

 <p align="center">
 <img src="Results/ChangeFeatureSpace.png">